nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-overview.md

 ## Requirements

 {{! multiexcerpt name='webui-requirements'}}
-Nuxeo Web UI and Nuxeo Web UI Elements framework make use of the recent W3C standard Web Components and Google Polymer 1.0 framework.
+Nuxeo Web UI and Nuxeo Web UI Elements framework make use of the recent W3C standard Web Components and Google Polymer 2.0 framework (legacy mode).
 The Google Polymer framework comes with polyfills for Web Components, a library that extends the support of web components standard to more browsers.

+{{#> callout type='warning' heading='Polymer 2.0 legacy mode'}}

+Previous versions of Nuxeo Web UI (1.x) relied on Polymer 1 so for compatibility reasons and to ensure a simple incremental upgrade the current version of Nuxeo Web UI is running
+Polymer 2 in legacy mode thus using the Polymer factory method, not the ES6 class-based syntax.
+Most of the 1.0 APIs are thus still available, as are any new 2.x APIs.

+{{/callout}}

 Supported browsers for Nuxeo Web UI and Nuxeo Web UI Elements are:
 {{! multiexcerpt name='webui-supported-browsers'}}